 Watermelon contains fiber & water which encourages a healthy digestive tract.

-Fiber provides bulk for stool, while water helps keep the digestive track moving well,
+Fiber provides bulk for stool, while water helps keep the digestive track moving efficiently,

-this helps keep you regular and stops constipation.
+this helps keep you regular and eliminate constipation.

 Watermelon juice is full of good electrolytes which is beneficial to the body.